Book collecting: History

-By the late 17th century, millions of printed books were in circulation and auctions devoted to books began to occur and printed catalogues devoted to books began to be issued by book dealers and by auction houses in Europe and America, leading to a growing popularity of book collecting with the increasingly literate public.

 With the advent of the Romantic era in the 18th century and its focus on the past, book collectors began to show an interest in old books, antiquarian editions and manuscripts.
 This new emphasis was nourished by the flood of old books onto the market following the dissolution of monastic and aristocratic libraries during the French Revolution and the Napoleonic Wars.

 The British Whig politician George John, 2nd Earl Spencer (1758-1834) collected tens of thousands of volumes.
 Strengths of his collection included first editions of the classics; works produced by important early presses, and notably an almost complete collection of Aldine editions; and many Bibles.
-In 1812 he founded the bibliophilic Roxburghe Club.

 Sir Thomas Phillipps (1792-1872) collected 40,000 printed books and 60,000 manuscripts.
 He was "the greatest collector of manuscript material the world has ever known".
-His zealous collecting efforts, which were termed bibliomania by Thomas Frognall Dibdin, resulted in the preservation of much historical material, particularly manuscripts, that would otherwise have been destroyed.

 The increasingly wealthy United States during the 19th century saw the appearance of "titan" book collectors such as the railroad magnate Henry Huntington and the financier and banker J. Pierpont Morgan.

-Well-known book collectors of the 20th century included Eric Quayle (children's books), Henry Wellcome (history of medicine) and Michael Sadleir (Victorian fiction).

 Prices

-Book prices generally depend on the demand for a given book, the number of copies available for purchase, and the condition of a given copy.
-As with other collectibles, prices rise and fall with the popularity of a given author, title, or subject.

-Because of the huge number of books for sale and the constantly changing marketplace of editions available, there is no single comprehensive price guide for collectible books.
-The prices of the copies listed for sale at the online bookseller sites provide some indication of their current market values.

 The Rothschild Prayerbook sold for $13.6 million while the St Cuthbert Gospel sold for $14.7 million.
 Both of these religious texts were sold in 2012.
 The Northumberland Bestiary sold for $20 million in 2007.
 The New Book of Tang sold for $17.1 million in 2018.
 William Shakespeare’s First Folio, printed in 1623, sold for $9.978 million in 2020.
 An Action Comics #1 issue sold for a record $3.2 million in 2014 with a cover price of 10 cents.